scopedb/scopedb-site/reference/datatypes-datetime.md

 +-----------------------------+----------------------------+
 ```

-You can also create interval with string literal that follows [RFC 3339](https://www.rfc-editor.org/rfc/rfc3339):
+You can also create interval with string literal that follows the "Durations" syntax in [RFC 3339](https://www.rfc-editor.org/rfc/rfc3339#appendix-A):

 ```scopeql
 SELECT